2022: 11 Days in Israel & Jordan

 We have pretty high standards when it comes to choosing our accommodations, and trust us, we’ve done plenty of room-sniffing, pillow-patting, bed-jumping and bathroom inspections to make sure we stay at quality spots.
 To be approved as a Detours accommodations provider, a hotel/guesthouse must: be locally owned (to support the local community), be in an amazing location (close to the beach or other hot spots), AND be gay-owned or gay-friendly.
 We won't be staying in 5-star Ritz-Carltons but we also won't subject you to anything we wouldn't want to stay in ourselves.
 Clean, comfortable, well-located spots that'll put a smile on your face, you can count on that!

-All of our trip leaders are gay, and all certified leaders must undergo a rigorous training routine that includes deep-fried cricket eating, and impromptu dancing tests.
-Apart from these vital skills, we require our leaders to know their stuff too.
-Underneath their fun and quirky facades, our leaders are experts and passionate about what they do.
-Don’t hesitate to ask them about a random statue you might see along the way.
-Their job is to help ensure that this is your trip of a lifetime by taking the hassle out of your trip and enabling you to experience everything you came to Israel for.
+All Detours trips are led by one of our own Detours trip leaders.
+They're there with you every day and their job is to help ensure that this is your trip of a lifetime by taking the hassle out of your trip and enabling you to experience everything you came to Israel & Jordan for.
+Consider them like a friendly concierge that's traveling along with you.
+All of our trip leaders are gay and all are well-traveled and experienced in the destination they're leading in, so they'll be a great part of your experience!
 We'll also be joined by local guides at several points during this trip which will be a great way to get more in depth with your local experience.

 We do absolutely everything possible to avoid needing such a mundane awakening.
 A world without alarm clocks is one we want to be part of, and your “rise and shine” while in Israel and Jordan should come from the sound of a call to prayer or camels spitting in the distance.
 We don't anticipate any early mornings on this trip as all travel days are quite flexible.